Safeguarding and Child Protection Policy

 It is good practice to ask a child why they are upset or how a cut or bruise was caused or respond to a child wanting to talk to you.
 This practice can help clarify vague concerns that could result in appropriate action.

 If you are concerned about a child, you must share your concerns as soon as is possible.
 Initially, you should talk to one of the people designated as responsible for child protection within your organisation.
-In this organisation, this person is your designated Programme Officer or a Designated Safeguarding Lead (DSL).
+In this organisation, this person is your designated Programme Officer and our Designated Safeguarding Leads (DSL).
 If one of those people is implicated in your concerns or you believe their ability to make a referal is compromised, you should discuss your concerns with the other Designated Safeguarding Lead or the Designated Trustee, and he/she will contact Social Services.

 Following the initial consultation with this organisation, you may be asked to fill in a reporting form.
 You may also be contacted by the organisation or the local Social Services Department if further queries arise surrounding the initial concern.